 - Orienteers may only use a compass plus the map provided by the organizer during the event.

-- Orienteers must visit the controls in the specified order in a cross-country orienteering event.
+- Orienteers must visit the controls in the specified order in a point-to-point orienteering event.

 - Orienteers must not cross areas marked on the map as uncrossable or out-of-bounds.

-- Orienteers shall not damage property such as fences or equipment.
+- Orienteers shall not damage property such as fences, gates or equipment.

-- Orienteers shall not cross through gardens, newly planted fields or those with growing crops.
+- Orienteers shall not cross through gardens, or fields with newly planted or growing crops.